 The Raw Truth About Securing the Cloud and How Cloud Access Security Brokers Can Help

-by Gregory Kiker, Information Security Practice Lead, cStor
+by Gregory Kiker, Cybersecurity Practice Leader, cStor

 Cloud access security brokers (CASBs) are on-premises, or cloud-based security policy enforcement points, placed between cloud service consumers and cloud service providers to combine and interject enterprise security policies as the cloud-based resources are accessed.
 CASBs consolidate multiple types of security policy enforcement.
 Example security policies include authentication, single sign-on, authorization, credential mapping, device profiling, encryption, tokenization, logging, alerting, malware detection/prevention and so on. —Gartner IT Glossary

 Microsoft Office 365 is showing success in capturing a large portion of the business enterprises over the last year.
 The increases are estimated at 300%+ growth.
 There is still room to grow.
 Trust in cloud based applications is growing as well, with no end in sight.